infrago/.github/profile/README.md

-## bamgoo
+## infrago

-Bamgoo is a Go framework inspired by bamboo: flexible nodes connected through a shared root bus, scaling effortlessly from a single process to distributed clusters.
+infrago is a Go framework: flexible nodes connected through a shared root bus, scaling effortlessly from a single process to distributed clusters.